About social communication disorder

 If you think your child might have social communication disorder, it’s best to talk about your concerns as soon as possible with a trusted health professional, like your child and family health nurse, GP or paediatrician.
 These professionals can refer you to a specialist in child development for further assessment.

-Social communication disorder or autism spectrum disorder?
+Social communication disorder or autism?

-Therapies and interventions for social communication disorder
+Therapies and supports for social communication disorder

 These therapies typically focus on children’s verbal and non-verbal communication, as well as social skills and play skills.